Erwin Neutzsky-Wulff

-Erwin Neutzsky-Wulff (born 24 November 1949) is a Danish author and philosopher who has published within the genres of science fiction, science, horror, prose and non-fiction.
+Erwin Neutzsky-Wulff (born 24 November 1949) is a Danish science fiction, science, horror, prose and non-fiction author and philosopher.
+He is the son of Aage Neutzsky-Wulff (1891–1967) and half-brother to Vita Andersen.

-Life

-Neutzsky-Wulff is the son of Aage Neutzsky-Wulff (1891–1967).
-His half-sister Vita Andersen is known for her poetry and fiction.

-Neutzsky-Wulff attended courses in philosophy at the University of Copenhagen, but broke off his studies after his first year.
+Neutzsky-Wulff attended courses in philosophy at the University of Copenhagen, but abandoned his studies after his first year.
 Having lived in Copenhagen all of his life, he moved into an abandoned school in Vinstrup north of Randers with his wife, where he presently spends his time expanding his authorship.
 He occasionally holds courses on themes drawn from extensive interests.

 Works

-Neutzsky-Wulff has written in both fiction and non-fiction, on subjects as diverse as history, philosophy, cognition, religion, the occult, psychology and horror fiction.
-He also authored a number of books on computer programming during the 1980s.
+Neutzsky-Wulff has written in both fiction and non-fiction, on a variety of subjects such as history, philosophy, cognition, religion, the occult, psychology and horror fiction.
+He is also the author to computer programming books during the 1980s.

 In his earliest published literature, Erwin Neutzsky-Wulff builds up his own literary universe.
 The Dialog om det 21. århundredes to vigtigste verdenssystemer, (1971), is a philosophical dialogue modelled on the classical style of Galileo Galilei's Dialogue Concerning the Two Chief World Systems.
 The plot is set in a not too distant future, where a Danish civil war has broken out.
 The reader is witnessing a debate between three persons, one representing a new humanistic view on mankind and its new ideology (or anti-ideology), called Wulffianism.
-Wulffianism is anarchic in the word's real sense, entailing an acceptance of violence as a means and denial of modern civilization.
-This, as expected, caused severe public controversy.
-Other books from this early period of the authorship are anthologies of essays and poems, and mainly appear as supplements to the mentioned dialogues.
-All of Neutzsky-Wulff's poetry is in rhyme, metrical with a touch of subtle pastiche.
+Wulffianism is anarchic in the word's real sense, entailing an acceptance of violence as a means and denial of modern civilization, resulting in public controversy.
+Other books from this early period are anthologies of essays and poems, and mainly appear as supplements to the dialogues.
+All of Neutzsky-Wulff's poetry is in rhyme, metrical with the subtle use of pastiche.

-With the episodic novel Adam Harts Opdagelser <5> (1972), Neutzsky-Wulff began to find his style and obtained henceforth crowds of fans.
+With his 1972 episodic novel Adam Harts Opdagelser (English: The Discoveries of Adam Hart), Neutzsky-Wulff began to consolidate his style and built his reader base.
 The book's protagonists are Adam Hart and his partner Victor Janis, both working as "occult detectives".
-An ironically rendered Neutzsky-Wulff himself also appears in a more secondary role.
-The series continues with the episodic Adam Hart og sjælemaskinen <6> (1977) Victor Janis og søn <7> (1977), both representing a more conventional novel structure, and ends with an experimental novel, Oiufael (1977), mainly written in verse.
+Neutzsky-Wulff himself makes an appearance within a more secondary role.
+The series continued in 1977 with the episodic Adam Hart og sjælemaskinen (English: Adam Hart and the Soulmachine), and Victor Janis og søn (Victor Janis and Son), both representing a more conventional novel structure, ending with an experimental novel, Oiufael (1977), primarily written in verse.
 An episode from Adam Hart og sjælemaskinen was adapted as the short film Adam Hart i Sahara (1990), based on his own screenplay.